codio-content/Flode-Arithmetic_expressions/.guides/content/Editing-reminder-dd19.md

-On the left is a chart you can play.
+On the left is a chart you can play with.
 On the next page we will give you a chart to build.

 In the meantime, here is a reference list and video of the things you should be comfortable with.
 This will help you work a lot faster later on.